tippil/tippil/README.md

    ### During the trip, we joined the Haarlem Jamborate 🏕️for about 15 days.
    ![S__32874522](https://user-images.githubusercontent.com/98199306/150645746-08c61613-c8a9-4c3b-9083-04d235d87b88.jpg)

-## I am very thankful for all the experiences I've gone through!
+## I am very thankful for all the experiences I've gone through and will keep trying different things in the future !

 <!--
 **this is a bold text**   this is not a bold text